by

 I

-Understandably, noises drive cyclists nuts, like my teammate in the
+get lots of questions about bicycle noises because they drive cyclists nuts, like my teammate in the

 He had an annoying clunk/click noise while warming up.
 I found that